 Wedding Permits for Acadia National Park

 Acadia National Park wedding and commitment ceremonies may be scheduled any time within the same calendar year but may not be scheduled less than 10 working days prior to your ceremony.
-Complete the wedding application form (pdf - 20kb) in as much detail as possible to avoid delays in permit approval due to incomplete information.
-Be sure to include the nonrefundable application fee of $50 with your application, paid by check or money order only, made payable to the National Park Service.
+Click here to download the Application for Special Use Permit.
+Complete the form in as much detail as possible to avoid delays in permit approval due to incomplete information.
+Be sure to include the nonrefundable application fee of $75 with your application, paid by check or money order only, made payable to the National Park Service.
 Mail your application and payment via U.S. mail to:

 Acadia National Park